Westworld Season 3: Release date, trailers, casting news and fan theories

 Will there be any new characters in Westworld season 3?

-Yep.
-Season 2 has incorporated several new characters, like Grace (Katja Herbers), Karl Strand (Gustaf Skarsgård) and Major Craddock (Jonathan Tucker), so expect a handful of new additions to the cast.
+Recently, in an interview with NME, he described his character Caleb as “a construction worker” who “has a robot named George.”
+Paul also added that Caleb “gives the audience a look at what life is like outside of the park.”

-On September 13, Breaking Bad star Aaron Paul was reportedly added to the cast of season three.
-According to Deadline, Paul is set to be a series regular – but producers are currently staying tight-lipped on any more details regarding his new character.
+In addition, Paul described himself as “a massive fan of the show” and hyped up the upcoming new episodes as “even more ambitious” than previous seasons.
+“It’s insane what they’re doing over there,” he added.

-Lena Waithe, who in 2017 became the first black woman to win the Emmy for Outstanding Writing for a Comedy Series due to her work on Netflix’s Master of None, was added to the cast, according to EW on April 13.
+Lena Waithe, who in 2017 became the first black woman to win the Emmy for Outstanding Writing for a Comedy Series due to her work on Netflix’s Master of None, was added to the cast on April 13, according to EW.
 There are no details about her role as of yet.